Azure/azure-iot-sdk-c/doc/run_end_to_end_tests.md

         .../azure-iot-sdk-c/tools/iot_hub_e2e_tests_params$ ./fill_x509_in_iot_device_params.sh
         ```

-        OR follow the manual steps below.
+        OR following the manual steps below:

         Generate the test-only self-signed using the following openssl command: